You are here

 - In addition, districts using the November 1 count date must still ensure that the number of hours scheduled for the Colorado Preschool Program should be no fewer than three hundred sixty hours in the course of the school year.

 - If a district uses the November 1 alternate count date, any child who has left the district prior to November 1 cannot be counted.

-- This alternate count date only applies to the early childhood special education and the CPP-funded population.
-Pre-K children served in programs in schools who are not eligible for these funding streams should be counted on October 5, and identified with the “not eligible for funding” codes.
+- This alternate count date only applies to early childhood special education and the CPP-funded population.
+Pre-K children served in programs in schools who are not eligible for these funding streams should be counted on October 1, and identified with the “not eligible for funding” codes.